Near future

 This rapid and radical reduction in the price of solar photovoltaics is a worldwide job.
 Chinese industrial power backed by US capital, fueled by European environmental awareness and conceived largely with pioneering work by an Australian research team.

-The story begins with a relay race between American presidents in search of energy independence.
+The story begins with a relay race between American presidents seeking energy independence.
 The first was Richard Nixon, which in November 1973 announced the Project Independence to rid the US of Middle Eastern oil.
-Then it came Jimmy Carter, which in April 1977 declared the energy transition "the moral equivalent of war" and invested billions of dollars in research on renewables, which stopped when Ronald Reagan came to power.
+Then it came Jimmy Carter, which in April 1977 declared the energy transition “the moral equivalent of war” and invested billions of dollars in renewables research, which stopped when Ronald Reagan came to power.

 Ok.
 All of them, however, had gained the attention of Australia.